Interactive program information

 For more information about our program, please contact Gina Brooks, BA, at (303) 788-5084.

 How to apply

 Welcome from our Program Director

 We appreciate your interest in the General Surgery Residency program at Swedish Medical Center in Englewood, Colorado.
 We are a community-based Level I Trauma Center with specialized resources and expertise.
 The physicians who practice here address the most complex of traumas.Read the full letter

-This program is designed to offer residents a rewarding, educational environment where residents are provided individualized learning opportunities by faculty and staff who support and sustain one another throughout quality care delivery.
-Our faculty are committed to ensuring the residents' clinical experience and educational needs are fulfilled while expanding residents’ perspectives to be inclusive of cultures, values, and ideals.
+The program is designed to offer residents a rewarding.
+Educational environment where residents are provided individualized learning opportunities by faculty and staff who support and sustain one another throughout quality care delivery.
+Our faculty are committed to ensuring the residents' clinical experience and educational needs are fulfilled while expanding residents' perspectives to be inclusive of cultures, values and ideals.

-It’s important to note that 57% of our graduates have gone on to successful fellowships post graduation from our surgical residency program to the following institutions for further sub- specialty experience: Duke, Swedish Medical Center, Jacobi/Montefiore Surgical Critical Care Fellowship, and East Carolina University.
-The other 43% are gainfully employed in private practice settings in general surgery.
+It's important to note that 69% of our graduates have gone on to successful fellowships post-graduation from our surgical residency program to the following institutions for further subspecialty experience: Duke, Swedish Medical Center, Jacob/Montefiore, East Carolina University, Virginia Mason Medical Center, Children's Hospital of Michigan, Rush University, The Oregon Clinic, and Baylor.

 We appreciate your interest in the General Surgery Residency program at Swedish Medical Center in Englewood, Colorado.
 We are a community-based Level I Trauma Center with specialized resources and expertise.
 The physicians who practice here address the most complex of traumas.

 Swedish Medical Center, part of HCA Healthcare’s HealthONE, is located in the south metro Denver area where it has been a proud member of the community for more than 110 years.